Josef-Friedrich/ansible-module-userdetect/README.md

         [Default: (null)]

 - user
-        The name of the user or a list of users [Default: (null)]
+        The name of the user or a list of users.
+Users can be specified as a comma separted list (user1,user2) or as a YAML list.
+        [Default: (null)]